Finger Lime Recipes

 Whisk the sugar and eggs in a bowl until well mixed.
 Slowly stir in the cream, some zest from the blood limes and the juice.
 Place the tart shell back into the oven and pour in the filling.
 Bake at 180C for about 30-35 minutes until the filling is just set but still a little wobbly.
 For small tarts it will take about half this time depending on size.
 About 5 minutes before removing from the oven, decorate the top of the tart with the thinly sliced blood limes and finish baking.
 Let the tart cool for an hour before slicing to allow the filling get a firm consistency.

-Lemon and Mascapone Parfait recipe courtesy of Matt Stone.
+Lemon and Mascarpone Parfait recipe courtesy of Matt Stone

 For the Mascapone: